Excellency: Belgium

-Members of the Council of Ministers of Belgium, consisting of the prime minister, deputy prime minister(s), other ministers, and Secretaries of state, and also honorary ministers of state, are entitled to the style of His/Her Excellency.
+Members of the Council of Ministers of Belgium, consisting of the prime minister, deputy prime minister(s) and other ministers, but also Secretaries of state, and honorary ministers of state, are entitled to the style of His/Her Excellency.

 The style is also used for the governors of Belgium, which are governors of the ten provinces of Belgium, governor of Brussels, governor of the national bank of Belgium and both foreign ambassadors in Belgium and Belgian ambassadors to other countries.